alemfg/SMF-Extension/README.md

 permissions so only you have read/write access to it.
 Otherwise, your Intrinio username and password could be exposed.

+If you open a LibreOffice Calc file containing Intrinio references before creating the intrinio.conf file, the extension will prompt you for Intrinio access credentials.
+However, it does not do anything with the cacert.pem file.
+In this case, the intrinio.conf file will be created for you.
+If you are on Windows all you will have to do is set the file permissions on intrinio.conf.
+On macOS you will still need to edit the intrinio.conf file for the cacert.pem location.

 #### Install Extension

 Once you have dealt with the prerequisites you can install the extension.